Lake Charm: Sport

 There is a Tennis Club at Lake Charm and it is still active.

 The Lake Charm cricket team played in the North West Lakes Cricket association both ceased in the early 1970s.

 Other popular sports at Lake Charm are water skiing, sailing and fishing.

 Railway

 Just south of town is the Yungera railway line.
-The train does not stop, with the station closing to all traffic on 31 July 1977.
+The town's railway station closed on 31 July 1977.